LukeberryPi/blog/plan.md

 - [ ] React custom avatar
 - [ ] Custom map library (like Alfred Insight)
 - [ ] Custom carousel options
+- [ ] Custom dropdown options

 ## Technical - Backend
-- [ ] Basic concepts on backend(request, response, security(https, jwt, cors), middlewares, architecture, etc)
+- [X] Basic concepts on backend(request, response, security(https, jwt, cors), middlewares, architecture, etc)
 - [X] Using Bun to E2E backend
 - [C] Making abstractions to simulate your most used libs and frameworks (this is a giant one)
 - [F] How to make your custom ORM